 I have a few driving modes in my car.
-The sports mode will toughen up the suspension, the steering, and will make it much easier to overtake people.
-I tend to use this mode when there is no one else in the car because it can make the journey a little uncomfortable for the passengers.
+The sports mode will toughen up the suspension, the steering and will make it much easier to overtake people.
+I tend to use this mode when there is no one else in the car because it can make the journey a little uncomfortable.

-The journey is much smoother, with fewer jolts, and less ‘speed up, slow down’ elements to it.
+The journey is much smoother, with fewer jolts and fewer’ speed up, slow down’ elements to it.

 Have a look at the modes on your car (if you have any) and pick the right one for the circumstances.